thinleyw54-ICT/ICT171-Cloud-NMS-Project/Documentation/04-Website-Development.md

 ## about.html

-The `about.html` page contains student information and project background.
+The `about.html` page contains student information (my information) and project background.

 Features: